 Social Media Reactions to His Dethronement

-A lot of people have thoughts on the dethronement and are of the opinion that the move is deeply rooted in politics.
+Many people have thoughts on the dethronement and believe that the move is deeply rooted in politics.

-Going back a bit back into the development of the story, it is believed that Sanusi Lamido Sanusi has been politically aligned with the current main opposition party back when they were in power.
+Going back a bit into the story’s development, it is believed that Sanusi Lamido Sanusi was politically aligned with the current main opposition party when they were in power.

 Along the line, he ran afoul of the present governor of Kano state, and the latter thought that the former was saying more than he should about him.

-By virtue of the fact that the governor is part of the ruling party, it is very fine to imagine that he has the upper might over someone in the opposition end.
+Because the governor is part of the ruling party, it is very easy to imagine he has the upper hand over someone in the opposition.

-None of all of this is on paper, but we’ve been in the country long enough to realize how things like these work in the grand scheme of things.
+None of this is on paper, but we’ve been in the country long enough to realize how things like these work in the grand scheme.

-Politics, Corruption, Connection, Party, and Connections are all linked together in the country and that has been perfected to a point that everyone sees it, yet have no evidence to it.
+Politics, Corruption, Connections, Parties, and Connections are all linked together in the country, and this has been perfected to the point that everyone sees it yet has no evidence of it.

-So, for the followers of the news, it must have been seen that there was a time that Sanusi Lamido Sanusi spoke in the favour of the now-opposition party, to the chagrin of the ruling party.
+So, for the news followers, it must have been seen that there was a time when Sanusi Lamido Sanusi spoke in favor of the now-opposition party, to the chagrin of the ruling party.

 Their struggle for power paid off eventually, albeit a last-minute one: Nigerians didn’t really expect the now-opposition party to hold on for long, given the now-ruling party is the ruling party at the federal level.